MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-version-history-limits-for-organization.md

 description: "This article describes how global and SharePoint admins in Microsoft 365 can change their organization-level Version History Limit settings."
 ---

-# Manage Version History Limits (Preview)

-## Manage Version history limits for your Organization
+# Manage Version history limits for your Organization

 This article describes how global and SharePoint admins in Microsoft 365 can change their organization-level Version History Limit settings for Microsoft SharePoint and Microsoft OneDrive.